cariad/asking/README.md

 To test your script without human interaction, you can pass directions into the state.
 This is a dictionary containing the value to respond with for each question key.

-Note that is a flat dictionary, so keys should contain periods and not sub dictionaries.
+Note that this is a flat dictionary, so keys should contain periods and not sub dictionaries.

 ## Actions